Netherlands: Riots during protests against Corona measures | Free press - The Courier

 Netherlands: Riots during protests against Corona measures | Free press

-To halt the rapid spread of virus mutations, the Netherlands has instituted a curfew.
-The new anti-corona measure is not to everyone’s taste – violent clashes with the police have occurred in some cities.
+The Dutch police have arrested more than 200 people nationwide in riots against the background of the corona policy.
+In one city, rioters even attacked a hospital by throwing stones.

-Amsterdam (dpa) – The tightened corona measures with a curfew have led to protests and riots in the Netherlands.
+Amsterdam (dpa) – The tightened corona measures and the new curfew have led to riots in several Dutch cities.

+Shortly before curfew started at 9 p.m. on Sunday, there were riots in about ten cities, according to police.
+Police officers were attacked with fireworks and stones.
+Cars have been set on fire in The Hague.
+There is also unrest in Tilburg, Enschede, Venlo, Roermond, Breda, Arnhem and Apeldoorn.

+In the southeastern province of Limburg on the German border, the military police were called for help.
+In Enschede, rioters attacked a hospital by throwing stones.
+More than 200 people have been arrested across the country.
+According to reports from emergency services, it did not return in most places until around midnight.

+There were riots on social media on Sunday.
+Politicians condemned the violence.
+This has nothing to do with legitimate political demonstrations, Justice Minister Ferd Grapperhaus explains.
+“This is just criminal behavior.”

-In Amsterdam and Eindhoven, the police put an end to a previously prohibited demonstration with water cannons on Sunday.
-Hundreds of protesters in both cities protested the corona measures and attacked the police with fireworks and stones.
-In Eindhoven, the police also used tear gas.
+Earlier, the police stopped banned demonstrations in Amsterdam and Eindhoven with water cannons.
+Hundreds of protesters protested the corona measures and attacked the police with fireworks and stones, according to police.
+Shops were looted and fires started in Eindhoven.

-In the capital, despite a ban, hundreds of protesters had gathered on the museum square in the center.
-Police also used horses, dogs and batons against the protesters.
-Hundreds of people demonstrated despite the ban in Eindhoven in the east and used violence against the police.
-According to the police, more than 30 people have been arrested.
+In Amsterdam, the police used horses, dogs and batons against the demonstrators.
+In Amsterdam alone there were about 170 arrests.
+More than 30 people have been arrested in Eindhoven.

-The night before, there had been riots in the town of Urk north of Amsterdam, when dozens of people protested against the curfew.
-They threw rocks and fireworks at police officers and destroyed police cars, police said.
-According to police, young people have set fire to a health service corona testing center.
-They also attacked a camera crew of the NOS with pepper spray.
-Two people were arrested and dozens of fines were imposed.
+The night before there had been riots in the town of Urk north of Amsterdam.
+According to police, young people there set fire to a health service corona testing center.

-Across the country, police said they imposed more than 3,600 fines and arrested 25 people on the first night of curfew.
-There were also clashes with police in Stein in the south of the country when officers tried to end an illegal party with about 100 visitors.

 On Saturday evening, a curfew was set for the first time since the outbreak of the corona pandemic.
 Citizens must stay at home from 9:00 PM to 4:30 AM.
-Violations are punishable by fines of 95 euros each.
+Violations are punishable with fines of 95 euros.

 Try it for 30 days for € 20.99